Graduate Course Catalog

 FINE 7110 Investments (3) - The first half of this course takes students through an in-depth study of portfolio theory.
 The foundations of modern portfolio theory are rigorously developed and its principles are used to create mean/variance efficient portfolios.
 Students critically examine the assumptions of modern portfolio theory and its implications.
 Alternative multifactor pricing models including the Fama/French Three-Factor Model are also explored.
 The second half of the course focuses on fixed income analytics.
 Students learn how to price various types of fixed income securities and how to measure their interest rate risk.
 They learn how to hedge interest rate risk for fixed income portfolios, and how to incorporate call and conversion features into the price of a bond.
 Students learn how to derive implied forward interest rates, how to bootstrap a yield curve, and the implications of various theories of the term structure.
 Finally, students will have the opportunity to conduct an event study, learn the basics of options, and discuss how behavioral finance is changing the way asset pricing is viewed.
 Case studies will be used to learn how hedge funds, mutual funds, exchange-traded funds, and various other investment managers operate.
 Note: This course is a prerequisite for students who wish to apply for participation in Aaron Selber Jr. Course on Distressed Debt (FINE 7340) or Darwin Fenner Student-Managed Fund (FINE 7610), and a co-requisite for participation in Aaron Selber Jr. Course on Hedge Funds (FINE 7350).

-FINE 7130 Advanced Financial Management (3) - This course builds on the topics covered in Analysis for Financial Management (FINE 6020).
+FINE 7130 Advanced Financial Management (3) - This course builds on the topics covered in Financial Management.
 The course will cover advanced corporate finance theory and how one translates theory into financial decisions.
 Topics include firm capital structure, including Jensen’s free cash flow (moral hazard), pecking order (adverse selection), and agency conflicts between stockholders and bondholders; capital budgeting when financing considerations are included; external financing, including leasing and security issuance to the public; working capital management, including cash, credit, and inventory management; dividend policy and share repurchases; mergers and acquisitions; corporate governance; options valuation in the context of convertible bonds and warrants; the valuation of real options; and corporate risk management.
 Special topics such as international finance may also be covered.
-Note: This course is a prerequisite for students who wish to apply for participation in Aaron Selber Jr. Course on Hedge Funds (FINE 7350).

 FINE 7170 Financial Intermediaries (3) - This course is designed to give students a thorough understanding of the financial intermediaries which allow our capital markets to function efficiently.
 Topics will include (but may not necessarily be limited to) the Federal Reserve, Commercial Banking, Insurance Companies, Mutual Funds, ETFs, Hedge Funds, and Investment Banking.
 Harvard cases and academic research papers will be used to provide students with knowledge of the history of these intermediaries, their structure, and some current issues.
 Guest speakers who work in some of these industries will be brought in to give students an understanding of what positions are available in each industry, what skill sets are necessary for success, and what the latest trends and issues are.
 In-class exams will cover the assigned readings, in-class lectures, and talks by guest speakers.
 There will be several assignments based on the assigned cases, and each student will be part of a group presentation that will examine a specific topic.
 Students who meet the course requirements will leave with a better understanding of what each intermediary does, how to evaluate or value the intermediary, and what issues they currently face.